Triaxial Magnetars as Sources of Fast Radio Bursts: Abstract

 \section{Abstract}

-I suggest that some of the mysterious temporal properties of Fast Radio Bursts (FRB) may be explained if they are produced by dynamically triaxial magnetars.
-If the bursts are narrowly collimated along open field lines, then observed repeating FRB may be those in which the moment of inertia tensor is only slightly triaxial and the rotation axis, open field lines and radiation point nearly to the observer.
-Apparently non-repeating FRB may be triaxial with the direction of open field lines and radiation wandering across the sky, reducing their duty factors by several orders of magnitude.
-A slightly triaxial moment tensor in repeaters moves the line of sight into or out of the radiation pattern or within it, explaining periods of greater or lesser (or absent) activity, and making the probability of detecting a burst and hence the burst rate vary aperiodically.
-The dynamics of triaxial bodies might thwart the coherent integration of gravitational signals from rotating neutron stars.
+Some of the mysterious temporal properties of Fast Radio Bursts (FRB) may be explained if they are emitted by dynamically triaxial magnetars.
+If the bursts are narrowly collimated along open field lines, then observed repeating FRB are those few whose rotation axis, open field lines and infrequent radiation {(analogous to pulsar giant pulses)} point nearly to the observer.
+In apparently non-repeating FRB {these are misaligned and} the directions of the open field lines and infrequent radiation wander across the sky {as they rotate}, reducing their observed duty factors by several orders of magnitude.
+In repeaters a triaxial moment tensor moves the radiation pattern into or out of the line of sight {on long (precessional) time scales}, explaining periods of greater or lesser (or absent) activity.
+The dynamics of triaxial bodies may thwart the coherent integration of gravitational signals from rotating neutron stars.

 \keywords{Radio transient sources (2008); neutron stars (1108); magnetars (992)}